cosc-516-2022/lab4/README.md

 ## Connecting to the Cluster

-Connecting to MongoDB cluster can be done using MongoDB shell, Mongo Compass application, or using a language library.
+Connecting to MongoDB cluster can be done using MongoDB shell, MongoDB Compass application, or using a language library.

 <img src="img/4_connect_types.png" alt="Connection Types" width="800">